Methodist Church of Great Britain: Conference

 Sometimes the conference will attempt a definitive judgement on an important theme which is intended to represent the Methodist Church's viewpoint for a decade or more.
 In such cases a final decision is made after two debates in conference, separated by at least a year, to allow for discussion in all parts of the church's life.
 Topics of personal, social or public Christian ethics dealt with in this way become official "Statements" or "Declarations" of the Methodist Church on the subject concerned, for example, Family Life, the Single Person and Marriage.

 The Methodist Conference is presided over by the president of conference, a presbyter.
 The president is supported by the vice-president, who is a layperson or deacon.
 The president and vice-president serve a one-year term, travelling across the Connexion—following the example of Wesley—and preaching in local churches.

 Constitutional Practice and Discipline

-The Constitutional Practice and Discipline of the Methodist Church (CPD) is published annually by order of the conference.
+Constitutional Practice and Discipline of the Methodist Church (CPD) is published annually by order of the conference.
 Its contents are prepared by the church's Law and Polity Committee and reviewed each year.
 Volume 1 contains a set of fixed texts, including acts of Parliament, (Note: The Methodist Church Act 1976 grants legal authority to the Methodist Conference, for example.) other legislation and historic documents; the 1988 preface has been retained in later revisions because, along with abridged versions of earlier forewords, its "value as a general introduction to Methodist constitutional practice and discipline remains unsurpassed".
 Volume 2 includes the Deed of Union and Model Trusts, along with the conference standing orders which are updated annually after amendments by the conference.